CarlKho-Minerva/CP-PHASE4_Subvocalization_25TPE/docs/assignment/06_training.md

 ## Data Augmentation

-The Phase 3 study showed data augmentation boosted 1D CNN accuracy from 49.63% to **78.36%**.
-We apply similar techniques:
+Phase 3 showed data augmentation boosted 1D CNN accuracy from 49.63% to **78.36%**.
+We apply similar techniques adapted for single-channel:

 ```python
 import numpy as np